AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 ```
 {% endraw %}

-When you want to create a linked heading in Jekyll, simply use the following in your markdown:
+Simply use the following in your markdown wherever you want to create a linked heading in Jekyll:

 {% raw %}
 ```liquid